NomicFoundation/hardhat/docs/hardhat-network/explanation/mining-modes.md

 await network.provider.send("hardhat_dropTransaction", [txHash]);
 ```

 You can also replace a transaction by sending a new one with the same nonce as the one that it's already in the mempool but with a higher gas price.
-Keep in mind that, like in Geth, for this to work the new gas price has to be at least 10% higher than the gas price of the current transaction.
+Keep in mind that, like in Geth, for this to work the new gas/fees prices have to be at least 10% higher than the gas price of the current transaction.

 ## Configuring Mining Modes